 Every year the oldest town in South Tyrol elevates holiday enchantment by pairing an authentic Christmas market with a one-of-a-kind light and music show in the courtyard of a 13th-century palace.
 Both are a must-experience for anyone relishing a feeling of awe that only Christmas morning can rival.

 Merriment Beneath the Bell Towers

-The Christmas market in Brixen (also known as Bressanone) sprinkles the season’s spirit on practically every cobblestone of the Piazza Duomo.
+The Christmas market in Brixen (also known as Bressanone in Italian) sprinkles the season’s spirit on practically every cobblestone of the Piazza Duomo.
 Nearly 40 decorated stalls dot the piazza beneath the soaring bell towers of South Tyrol’s most cherished cathedral: The Cathedral of Santa Maria Assunta and San Cassiano.
 This medieval wonder dates to 980 AD and is well worth visiting in addition to the market.

 The stalls offer everything from handcrafted ornaments to scented delights to bread and Christmas cookies.
 Tip: Do not walk through this market without trying one of its gingerbread creations.

 An antique carousel in the piazza’s center and an ice skating rink next to the Bishop’s Palace fill the atmosphere with a merry-go-round of cheer.
 Thankfully, you can skip figuring out how to squeeze ice skates into your suitcase.
 They are available to rent for only a few euros.

 Beyond the dozens of stands selling South Tyrolean handmade goods, the market offers plenty of culinary specialties to tempt your eyes, nose and mouth.
 Perhaps the best bratwurst we ever had the pleasure of devouring came from Annemarie’s Standl.
 Of course, after a few mugs of Glühwein, we might say that about anything we consumed.

 If mulled wine is not your go-to warm-up drink, you can also enjoy steamy apple cider, which given the splendor of South Tyrol’s apples is practically as good as wine in our book.